Mochirii/tweeter/README.md

 # Tweeter Project

-Tweeter is a simple, single-page Twitter clone.
+Tweeter is a simple, single-page Twitter clone that utilises HTML, CSS, JS, jQuery and AJAX (front-end) as well as Node, Express and MongoDB (back-end).

-This repository is the starter code for the project: Students will fork and clone this repository, then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express and MongoDB back-end skills.
+ Currently it allows users to type out a message, or "tweet", between 1 and 140 characters and "post" it to the same page.
+Each tweet is added in a descending order, where the most recent tweet appears at the top of the page,with a time stamp in the bottom left corner to indicate how long ago the tweet was created.

 ## Getting Started